Generic Name: amantadine hydrochloride

 - Influenza viruses change over time.
 Emergence of resistance mutations could decrease drug effectiveness.
 Other factors (for example, changes in viral virulence) might also diminish clinical benefit of antiviral drugs.
 Prescribers should consider available information on influenza drug susceptibility patterns and treatment effects when deciding whether to use amantadine hydrochloride.

 Amantadine hydrochloride is indicated in the treatment of idiopathic Parkinson's disease (Paralysis Agitans), postencephalitic parkinsonism, and symptomatic parkinsonism which may follow injury to the nervous system by carbon monoxide intoxication.
 It is indicated in those elderly patients believed to develop parkinsonism in association with cerebral arteriosclerosis.
-In the treatment of Parkinson's disease, amantadine hydrochloride is less effective than levodopa, (-)-3-(3,4-dihydroxyphenyl)-L-alanine, and its efficacy in comparison with the anticholinergic antiparkinson drugs has not yet been established.
+In the treatment of Parkinson's disease, amantadine hydrochloride is less effective than levodopa, (- )-3-(3,4- dihydroxyphenyl)-L-alanine, and its efficacy in comparison with the anticholinergic antiparkinson drugs has not yet been established.

-Drug-Induced Extrapyramidal Reactions
+Drug-lnduced Extrapyramidal Reactions

 Amantadine hydrochloride is indicated in the treatment of drug-induced extrapyramidal reactions.
-Although anticholinergic-type side effects have been noted with amantadine hydrochloride when used in patients with drug-induced extrapyramidal reactions, there is lower incidence of these side effects than that observed with the anticholinergic antiparkinson drugs.
+Although anticholinergic-type side effects have been noted with amantadine hydrochloride when used in patients with drug-induced extrapyramidal reactions, there is a lower incidence of these side effects than that observed with the anticholinergic antiparkinson drugs.

 Deaths have been reported from overdose with amantadine hydrochloride.
 The lowest reported acute lethal dose was 1 gram.
-Acute toxicity may be attributable to the anticholinergic effects of amantadine hydrochloride.
+Acute toxicity may be attributable to the anticholinergic effects of amantadine.
 Drug overdose has resulted in cardiac, respiratory, renal or central nervous system toxicity.
 Cardiac dysfunction includes arrhythmia, tachycardia and hypertension (see OVERDOSAGE).
 Deaths due to drug accumulation (overdose) have been reported in patients with renal impairment, who were prescribed higher than recommended doses of amantadine hydrochloride for their level of renal function (see DOSAGE AND ADMINISTRATION; Dosage of Impaired Renal Function and OVERDOSAGE).

 Suicide attempts, some of which have been fatal, have been reported in patients treated with amantadine hydrochloride, many of whom received short courses for influenza treatment or prophylaxis.
 The incidence of suicide attempts is not known and the pathophysiologic mechanism is not understood.
 Suicide attempts and suicidal ideation have been reported in patients with and without prior history of psychiatric illness.
 Amantadine hydrochloride can exacerbate mental problems in patients with a history of psychiatric disorders or substance abuse.
-Patients who attempt suicide may exhibit abnormal mental states which include disorientation, confusion, depression, personality changes, agitation, aggressive behavior, hallucinations, paranoia, other psychotic reactions and somnolence or insomnia.
+Patients who attempt suicide may exhibit abnormal mental states which include disorientation, confusion, depression, personality changes, agitation, aggressive behavior, hallucinations, paranoia, other psychotic reactions, and somnolence or insomnia.
 Because of the possibility of serious adverse effects, caution should be observed when prescribing amantadine hydrochloride to patients being treated with drugs having CNS effects, or for whom the potential risks outweigh the benefit of treatment.

 Patients with a history of epilepsy or other “seizures" should be observed closely for possible increased seizure activity.